Ambili (film)

 Ambili is a 2019 Indian Malayalam-language comedy drama film written and directed by Johnpaul George.
 The film is produced by Mukesh R. Mehta, A. V. Anoop, C. V. Sarathi under the banner of E4 Entertainment and AVA productions.
 It stars Soubin Shahir, Naveen Nazim and Tanvi Ram.

 Guileless like a child and ever so full of life, Ambili is beloved to everyone in his village.
-The story traces Ambili's outlook towards life and of the challenges surrounding him that he faces on an everyday basis.
+The story traces Ambili's outlook towards life and the challenges that he faces everyday.
+This movie received positive response from audience but bombed at the box office due to the 2019 Kerala floods that affected viewership in theatres.

 Plot

-Ambili Ganapathi (Soubin Shahir) a mentally challenged yet lovable orphan man who lives with his grandmother in a town in Kerala.
+Ambili Ganapathi (Soubin Shahir), a mentally challenged yet lovable orphan man, lives with his grandmother in a town in Kerala.
 The film starts off with an insight into his relationship with his childhood crush Teena Kurian (Tanvi Ram).